Film: When Worlds Collide

 - Colony Drop / The End of the World as We Know It / Earth-Shattering Kaboom

 - Corrupt Corporate Executive: Stanton.
-To clarify, we never see any evidence of his actual business practices; but if his unpleasant personality is any indicator...
+While we never see any evidence of his actual business practices, he has a rather unpleasant personality.

 - Beta Couple: Eddie and Julie.
 The kicker: his number comes up for evacuation, hers does not.